dotCMS/com.dotcms.csrffilter/README.md

 This Filter will only run via OSGi in dotCMS running under the Tomcat servlet container.
 If you are running dotCMS in another app server, you will need to copy the logic of this plugin and provide it as a "static" plugin.

-It is provided as an OSGI plugin and can be configured and dropped on a running dotCMS server and initialize itself.
+It is provided as an OSGI plugin and can be configured and dropped on a running dotCMS 3.+ server and initialize itself.

-Out of the box, there are 4 properties that can be adjusted by editing src/main/resources/plugin.properties
+Out of the box, there are 4 properties that can be adjusted by editing the `src/main/resources/plugin.properties` file.

 ```properties
 ## Apply protection to these uris (begins with)